laimisan/Flight_Satisfaction/README.md

 In this project I:

-- explore an American airline company's data regarding their passenger satisfaction,
+- explore an airline company's data regarding their passenger satisfaction
-- build and compare the performance of two machine learning models for predicting passenger satisfaction (Neural Network and Random Forest Classifier),
+- identify passenger groups most likely to be dissatisfied
-- investigate the relationship between overall satisfaction and various flight aspects,
+- identify aspects related to dissatisfaction
-- make recommendations to the airline regarding which aspects to focus on in order to increase passenger satisfaction.
+- provide recommendations for satisfaction improvement based on insights gained